DCenten0/Automated_Irrigation_Controller_for_Greenhouses/README.md

 This program is for an automatic controller for greenhouse using arduino, you can use this guide to replicate the project, the project was reviewed and accepted by IEEE 2022.
 The project was focused in precision agriculture and was created with recycled materials.
 If you want to read more about the project you can read al the project here:

 The program is built in such a way that each process is independent of each other, in other words, no process affects the operation of the other.
 This means that a multiprogramming environment was achieved.

+You can use the arduino code freely and without limitations.
+If you want to see the code go here:

 <h2>The materials you need are:</h2>